For every human being to function correctly in society, the individual needs to be able to provide all the required physiological needs of life.

 You may not be able to predict every question in detail, but if you keep practicing for several days or week before time, your confidence will improve significantly.

-If you keep expectations at a minimum, should you fail at the first attempt it won’t get at you too much.
+If you keep expectations at a minimum during a job hunting, should you fail at the first attempt it won’t get at you too much?
 Instead, you should see it as a positive sign!
 If one employer found you interesting enough to call you forward for an interview, you are going to meet another employer who is going to appreciate working with you.

 Just like the above point, stay positive and live each day as it comes.
 Life is full of possibilities and those who are patient and prepared eventually get what they want.